JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Parses a path/filename and returns the file name portion.
 That is the text to the right of the last backslash (\) or colon (:), ending just before the last period (.).

 ```
-FUNCTION AfxGetFileName (BYREF wszPath AS WSTRING) AS CWSTR
+FUNCTION AfxGetFileName (BYREF wszPath AS WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |